Dunjonquest: Games

 (Note: The titling of all games in the series is ambiguous - The name "Dunjonquest" does never appear on the front box cover, but always precedes the actual title on the back of the box and on the manual cover.
 Some games and versions have it on the title screen, while others don't.
 The games are listed here as they appear on the box cover.
 Release dates of games published before 1982 are taken from the index of records of copyright claims submitted by Automated Simulations to the United States Copyright Office on April 13, 1982.
 Later dates are as stated in the copyright notices of the games' documentations.)

 Temple of Apshai (August 1979)

 The first and most successful of the Dunjonquest titles is a long form game spanning four dungeons with more than 200 rooms with detailed descriptions.
 It was also ported to more platforms than any of the other games.
 Unlike most RPGs it has no specific goal, and the player merely explores the eponymous temple to amass treasure and gain experience.

 The Datestones of Ryn (November 1979)

 The Datestones of Ryn was the first "MicroQuest" in the series, a short game meant for beginners.
 The objective is to enter a lair of robbers, find as many of the Datestones as possible and get out of the dungeon before the 20-minute time limit expires.
-The player is predefined as Brian Hammerhead from the stories in the manuals.
+The player is predefined as Brian Hammerhand from the stories in the manuals.
 There is also no shop program, as leaving the dungeon immediately ends the game.